Akashn12434/Boss-Wallah-AI-Engineer-Assessment/README.md

 It delivers contextual, conversational answers in the user’s preferred language.
 This project combines **RAG (Retrieval-Augmented Generation)** for course content queries with **AI agents** for general knowledge and location-based queries, providing a seamless educational assistant experience.

+## Features
+- 📚 Course Information Retrieval: Answers questions about Boss Wallah courses from the database
+- 📍 Location-Based Search: Finds nearby stores and shops using Google Serper API
+- 🤖 General Queries (ReAct Agent) – Gemini + web tools for knowledge search.
+- 🔄 Smart Query Routing – Classifies and directs queries to the right pipeline.
+- 🌍 Multilingual Support: Detects user's language and responds in the same language (supports like Hindi, Kannada, Malayalam, Tamil, Telugu, and English)
+- ⚡ Conversational Memory: Maintains context across conversations for more natural interactions

   ## 📊 System Architecture